thorinaboenke/git_unfuck/README.md

 # git unfuck
-a git alias that that resets the current local and the remote branch to the second last commit, for when you've oopsed the last commit and already pushed it.
+a git alias that resets the current local and the remote branch to the second last commit, for when you've oopsed the last commit and already pushed it.

 ## the command